crashoverride777/swifty-ads/README.md

 - Step 3: Add the Google framework to your project.
 Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button.
 Search your computer for the folder you copied at Step 2 containing the googleframework file and add that file.
 Once you done that click the + button again use the search bar at the top and search for googleframework and than add it.
 Your linkedBinaries should now say 1.

 - Step 4: Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
 This should bring your total linked binary (framework) count to 12.
-You might want to consider putting all the added frameworks you now see in your project sidebar into a Group called Frameworks, similar to the sample project, to keep it clean.
+You might want to consider putting all the added frameworks you now see in your project sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.

 - Step 5: In your AppDelegate.swift underneath ```import UIKit``` write the following
 ```swift